MarcusKlik/fstpackage.blog/content/post/fst_hashing/fst_hashing.md

 _Figure 1: hashing speed vs the number of cores used for computation_

 Using more than 8-10 threads doesn't help performance.
 It's clear that the Xeon is hitting other boundaries than computational speed, such as the maximum memory bandwidth and thread- or CPU synchronization issues.
+That's also confirmed by the less than 100 percent pressure on CPU resources during the benchmark:

 ![cpu-graph](/img/fst_hashing/media/cpu.png)
-_Figure 2: cpu resources used during benchmark_
+_Figure 2: CPU resources used during benchmark_

 # Single threaded mode